Completing coursework at another college after your first semester at Cortland

 - Find available courses at other campuses.

-- Utilize Open SUNY to find online course offerings throughout the SUNY system.
+- Utilize SUNY Online to find online course offerings throughout the SUNY system.

 - For Non-SUNY campues or for in-person course options, utilize the campus's online course schedule.